MinerLinsMC/24-7-repl.it/README.md

-# Host Your Discord.py bot for free on REPL.IT (24/7)
+# Host Your Discord.py bot for free on REPL.IT
-Can't afford a VPS?
-Host anything on REPL.it for free with almost no downtime!
+* Completely free
+* Almost no downtime
+* Fast and simple